sassoftware/devsascom-rest-api-samples/README.md

-#  SAS REST API Examples
+#  SAS REST API Examples - SAS Viya Preview
 ## Overview
-This repository contains examples that show the capabilities of SAS REST APIs.
+This is a preview repository containing examples showing the capabilities of SAS REST APIs.
 You can use these examples for learning or for validating your environment.
-You are encouraged to contribute your own examples.
+If you have comments or see needed corrections, please open an issue in GitHub.

 The APIs are group into the following categories: